sogaiu/alc.x-as-tests/doc/limitations.md

    ,)      <-- the comma seems to help
   ```
   The gist is to use something to "pin" the closing paren to remain
-  after any comments (which might be expressing expected values).
+  after any line comments (which might be expressing expected values).

-  The original suggestions encountered were: `[]` and `#__`.
-The
+  The original suggestions encountered were to use: `[]` or `#__`.
-  former may work fine, but the latter may be problematic as it might
+  The former may work fine, but the latter may be problematic as it
-  get interpreted itself as expressing the idea that `_` is an
+  might get interpreted itself as expressing the idea that `_` is an
   expected value, thus it is not recommended.

   It appears that among some comment-block using folks, the use of a